MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-kswave_compatcaps.md

  - KSWAVE_COMPATCAPS
 ---

-# KSWAVE_COMPATCAPS structure

 ## -description

-The KSWAVE_COMPATCAPS structure is used to describe the compatible capabilities of a device.
+The **KSWAVE_COMPATCAPS** structure is used to describe the compatible capabilities of a device.

 ## -struct-fields